LunaStev/embedai/README.md

 ## Contributing

 This project welcomes contributions!
 Whether you're fixing a bug, optimizing performance, or porting EmbedAI to a new platform, feel free to fork and submit a pull request.
-Let's build the edge intelligence revolution together.
+Join us in building the future of edge intelligence — lightweight, private, and truly embedded.

 ---